Montana’s Basecamp for Art & Adventure provides many experiences you can only get in Great Falls.

 Giant Springs State Park is home to one of the largest freshwater springs in the country.
 The springs flow at a rate of 156 million gallons of water per day and the water stays at a temperature of 54 degrees.
 Over 500,000 visit Giant Springs State Park each year, making it Montana’s most visited state park.
 Accessible from The River’s Edge Trail, the park boasts views of Black Eagle Falls, a variety of bird life, a fish hatchery, and fishing ponds.

-The Great Falls Trolley highlights several Great Falls landmarks, including the Lewis and Clark Interpretive Center, Rainbow Falls, the downtown historic district, and Gibson Park.
-Trolley tours are the perfect way to experience the best of Great Falls, and to be inspired to explore more of our great city!
-In the comfortable climate-controlled trolley, you will enjoy a memorable experience with warm hospitality in the scenic Electric City.
+The Great Falls Historic Tours highlight several Great Falls landmarks, including the Lewis and Clark Interpretive Center, Rainbow Falls, the Downtown Historic District, and Gibson Park.
+The historic tours – running during the summer – are the perfect way to experience the best of Great Falls, and to be inspired to explore more of our great city!
+In the comfortable climate-controlled vehicle, you will enjoy a memorable experience with warm hospitality in the scenic Electric City.
 Tours depart from the O’Haire Motor Inn, 17 7th Street S, and tickets are available through the Downtown Great Falls Association, located inside the Chamber of Commerce at 100 1st Avenue North.

 First People’s Buffalo Jump State Park | 342 Ulm Vaughn Rd Ulm, Montana | 406-866-2217